 In trying to eat a healthy diet, many focus not on foods, but on food components–avoid carbohydrates, eat more fiber, reduce saturated fats, get lots of antioxidants.
-An engineer friend built a diet by designing a basic meal plan that defined the things he wanted and didn’t want, and constructed a (highly artificial) block of food that had the recommended components to cut into portions for breakfast, lunch, and dinner for optimal health.
-While his anecdotal story doesn’t provide enough data to draw any conclusions (he survived the diet, despite the taste), the component model has been repeatedly tested by scientists and companies trying to deliver just a component (fiber drinks, antioxidant pills) without finding a benefit.
+An engineer friend built a diet by designing a basic meal plan that defined the things he wanted and didn’t want and constructed a (highly artificial) block of food that had the recommended components to cut into portions for breakfast, lunch, and dinner for optimal health.
+While his anecdotal story doesn’t provide enough data to draw any conclusions (he survived the diet, despite the taste), the component model has been repeatedly tested by scientists and companies looking for a magic supplement (fiber drinks, antioxidant pills) without finding a benefit.

 But, that’s not how the effects of pecans reveal themself.
-A meta-study of dietary habits and lifespan encompassing 16 studies and over 80,000 deaths showed that a handful of up to 20 g (⅔ oz.) of nuts per day is good for you, reducing all-cause mortality by nearly 20%1.
-After that initial amount of nuts in a day, it appears there is no further benefit or harm from eating more.
+A meta-study of dietary habits and lifespan encompassing 16 studies and over 80,000 deaths showed that a small handful of nuts a day is good for you (about 40 peanuts or 15 pecans), reducing all-cause mortality by nearly 20%1.
+After that initial amount of nuts, it appears there is no further benefit or harm from eating more in a day.
 It’s basically empty calories after that point that neither harm nor hurt you.

 Through this blog, I’m going to work through the diet, exercise, and habits for living a long, healthy life.
-Using the latest research and using all-cause mortality and a form of “ground truth” to choose which changes have the most benefit, I’ll cover areas where the common wisdom is right, areas where it’s right, but you don’t need as much as you might think, and areas where the common wisdom is just wrong.
+Using the latest research with all-cause mortality as the primary measure of benefit, I’ll show where the common wisdom is right, where it’s right but you don’t need as much as you might think, and where it’s wrong.

 Please subscribe for more posts!